weizhi-luo/udacity-data-engineer-capstone-project/README.md

 AWS lambda functions are used here to offload heavy data processing from airflow, as well as avoid installing too many packages and libraries to the server where airflow is installed.

 #### ECMWF Actual Dag
 One dag is created to download ECMWF actual data: daily_ecmwf_actual_download.
+As ECMWF ERA5 data is normally delayed for around 5 days.
+In order to make sure data is available, the dag downloads data of seven days ago.

 <img src="https://github.com/weizhi-luo/udacity-data-engineer-capstone-project/blob/main/doc/images/ecmwf_actual_dag.png">